-This paper describes the present status of the development of high brightness H/D sources at Culham Laboratory.
+Development of Bright Negative Ion Sources at Culham Laboratory R McAdams, A J T Holmes, G Proudfoot, R F King and S Cox AEA Industrial Technology, Culham Laboratory Abingdon, Oxon OX14 3DB, England Abstract This paper describes the present status of the development of high brightness H'/D' sources at Culham Laboratory.
 The performance of the sources are described in terms of the output current, the suppression and trapping of extracted electrons and the beam emittance.

-1. INTRODUCTION

-Sources of H'/D' ions for neutral beam injectors or for accelerator applications are required to have high current and low emittance, to operate cw and be of very high reliability.
-These attributes can be found in the volume or magnetic multipole ion source.
+Also Langmuir probe data of the plasma is described.
+1. INTRODUCTION Sources of H'/D' ions for accelerator applications are required to have high current and low emittance, to operate cw and be of very high reliability.
+The magnetic multipole ion source can meet these requirements.
 We will describe the characteristics of these sources under development at Culham by discussing the performance of a particular one.

-2. ION SOURCE AND ACCELERATOR

-The volume ion source as shown in Figure 1 is a metallic discharge chamber with external permanent magnets to increase the plasma density.
-The discharge is sustained by filaments (or rf from an antenna).
+2. ION SOURCE AND ACCELERATOR The volume ion source as shown in Figure 1 is a metallic discharge chamber of dimensions 19 x 14 x 10 cm2 with external permanent magnets to increase the plasma density.
+The discharge is sustained by up to six filaments (or rf from an antenna).
 The arrangement of magnets is such that a magnetic filter field separates the plasma into two regions.
 The colder region is adjacent to the extraction aperture where H or D ions are formed by dissociative attachment of low energy (~1eV) electrons to vibrationally excited molecules of H2 or D2 which have diffused into the region across the magnetic filter1.
-The source which we will describe has dimensions 19x14x10cm3 and the discharge is driven by up to six filaments.

 Figure 1.
-Schematic volume ion source

-The source is mounted on the Culham Ion Source Test Stand2 which is configured as a triode accelerator of energy up to 100keV as shown in Figure 2.
+Schematic volume ion source The source is mounted on the Culham Ion Source Test Stand2 which is configured as a triode accelerator of energy up to 100keV as shown in Figure 2.
 Ions and electrons are extracted from the source by the intermediate electrode at voltages up to $V{ext} \sim 20$ keV.
 Permanent magnets in the accelerator deflect the co-extracted electrons into a dump region and the ion beam is accelerated to full voltage.
 Further magnets resteer the ion beam.
 The ion current is measured downstream by a dc beam transformer at a distance of 0.67m from the source.
 A deflector magnet ensures there are no electrons in the beam from the accelerator.
 The source and beam line operate cw.
 The extraction aperture diameter is 16mm.

 Figure 2.
 The triode accelerator

 3. THE SUPPRESSION OF ELECTRONS

 The co-extracted electrons present design issues in terms of heat removal, power supply ratings and possibly the beam quality and it is important to ensure as small a flux as possible enters the beam.
-This is achieved at the plasma/acclerator boundary by the device shown in Figure 3.
+This is achieved at the plasma/accelerator boundary by the device shown in Figure 3.

 Figure 3.
-The electron suppressor

-Work Supported by the United States Air Force Office of Scientific Research

-The electrons are trapped on the field lines of the permanent magnets3 and collected at the extraction electrode which is biased at a voltage V{inst} .
-Figure 4 show the dependence on the voltage V{inst} of the ion and electron currents.
-The electron current is highly suppressed at a few volts whereas the ion current is relatively independent of V{inst} .
+The electron suppressor Work Supported by the United States Air Force Office of Scientific Research The electrons are trapped on the field lines of the permanent magnets3 and collected at the extraction electrode which is biased at a voltage V{ins} .
+Figure 4 shows the dependence on the voltage V{ins} of the ion and electron currents.
+The electron current is highly suppressed at a few volts whereas the ion current is relatively independent of V{ins} .

 Figure 4.
-The action of the electron suppressor

-4. PURE VOLUME PERFORMANCE

-Figure 5 shows the measured H current from a 16mm diameter extraction aperture as a function of H2 gas flow to the source for different values of arc currents at a beam energy of 92 keV.
-Currents up to 39mA have been measured and at this current the extracted electron current is 690mA for a suppressor voltage of $V{ma} = 4.9$ V
+The action of the electron suppressor 4.
+PURE VOLUME PERFORMANCE Figure 5 shows the measured H^{\cdot} current from a 16mm diameter extraction aperture as a function of H2 gas flow to the source for different values of arc currents at a beam energy of 92 keV.
+Currents up to 39mA have been measured and at this current the extracted electron current is 690mA for a suppressor voltage of V{ins} = 4.9 V